sangheestyle/sangheestyle.github.com/cv.md

 ### University of Colorado Boulder, Jan.
 2014 - Present
 Research Assistant

-* Developed a crawler and analyzer for feeding data of projectes hoseted at github into Big Data infrastructures in the prject, MUSE supported by DARPA. (used platform: Python, pygithub, cassandra, etc.) (in progress)
+* Developed a crawler and analyzer for feeding data of projectes hoseted at github into Big Data infrastructures in the prject, MUSE supported by DARPA. (used: Python, PyGithub, Cassandra, etc.) (in progress)
-* Analyzed similarity among documents such as android app descriptions from Google Play, and classified them in the project, Andorid (APAC), supported by DARPA (Python)
+* Analyzed similarity among documents such as android app descriptions from Google Play, and classified them in the project, Andorid (APAC), supported by DARPA (used: Python)

 ### LG Electronics, Mobile Communications Company, Feb.
 2005 - Feb.
 2012 (7 years 1 month), Seoul, South Korea

 #### LAP (LG Android Projects) Apr.
 2011 - Feb.
 2012
 Andorid Platform Integration Engineer

-* As a startup member, initiated LAP (LG Android Projects) - a collaboration system, for tasks employing Android platforms for facilitating software developments by software tools e.g., code reviewer, wiki, forums, Q&A, and CI, etc.
+* As a startup member, initiated LAP (LG Android Projects) - a collaboration system, for tasks employing Android platforms for facilitating software developments by software tools e.g., code reviewer, wiki, forums, Q&A, and CI, etc. (used: Git, Gerrit, Doku wiki, Jenkins)
 * Analyzed data from Git and Gerrit code review for consulting, lecturing and revising process.

 #### VS910 (LG Revolution), Jul.
 2010 - Mar.
 2011